Things You Might Not Know About Manhattan, NY

-Everyone knows Manhattan as the heart of New York City—home to Wall Street, Central Park, and the bright lights of Times Square.
-But beyond the headlines and high-rises, this borough holds countless surprises that even lifelong New Yorkers might miss.
-For those considering a move, these fun facts about Manhattan reveal the character and complexity that make it one of the most dynamic places in the world to call home.
+Everyone knows Manhattan as the heart of New York City — home to Wall Street, Central Park, and the bright lights of Times Square.
+But beyond the headlines, this borough holds countless surprises that even lifelong New Yorkers might miss.
+For those considering a move, these fun facts reveal the character and complexity that make it one of the most dynamic places in the world to call home.

 1. Central Park Is Bigger Than Monaco